Arjunmjbhr/linkedin_bash_learn/README.md

 * Bash is primarily used on Linux Systems, but available on MacOS and Windows Systems.
 * I recommended you use a Linux System, Vm, or Cloud instance to learn bash.
 * The included version of bash on MacOs is Extremely outdated and may be removed in future.
-* To run Bash on windows, Use Git bash or WSL(or Linux VM)
+* To run Bash on windows, Use Git bash or WSL(or Linux VM).

-# Pipes and Redirections

-pipes send the output of one process to another.

-* Pipes send the output of one process to another

-* ls | wc -l

-* Redirection send streams (standard input, output and error) to or from files.

-* ls > list.txt

-# Redirection

-Stream          Name                                                       Content
-0           std input (stdin)                                         keyboard or other input 1           std output (stdout)                                       Regular Output 2           Standard Error(stderr)                                    Output Marked as Error

-$ cat lorem.txt | wc
-      1      69     446
-$ ls > list.txt
-$ cat list.txt
-README.md
-list.txt
-lorem.txt
-lorem_1000_words.txt

-Symbol              Function
->                   Output Redirection (truncate)
->>                  Output Redirections (append)